SwiftCode123/TryHackMe-Room-Writeups/SOC Simulator/Introduction to Phishing/README.md

 > The relevant indicators are no-reply@m1crosoftsupport.co, c.allen@thetrydaily.thm, win-3463, 10.20.2.25, m1crosoftsupport.co, https://m1crosoftsupport.co/login, and 102.89.222.143.

-- I finally completed the simulation and all TP and FP's were identified correctly
+- I finally completed the simulation and all TP and FP's were identified correctly.
+Obviously the AI grader had some improvements for me as to make my reports better and I reviewed the feedback to make it stronger next time I do a simulation.
+Overall, I had fun with this simulation :D
 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/4a6ef20b-90a4-4906-ab51-05c904c73460" />
 </p>